ironscar/Container-demo/README.md

 #### Todo

+- update spring boot project to latest version and use jdk 17 alpine image if available
 - check how to setup DB for apps
 - setup jmeter for them to see how load testing works
 - setup sonarqube to check code quality